A node that creates and renders particles.

 You separate the task of designing a particle effect from the programming task of using it.
 Your artists can work on new particle effects independent of your game code.

-For more information on using Xcode to create particle effects, see Particle Emitter Editor Guide.
+For more information on using Xcode to create particle effects, see Add a particle emitter to your project.

 Manually Configuring Particle Creation

 SKEmitter class provides many properties for configuring an emitter node’s behavior.
 The Xcode emitter editor sets the same property values.
 You can also create and configure your own emitter, or you can take an emitter node created in the Particle Emitter Editor, load it, and change its property values.
 For example, assume for a moment that you are using the smoke effect in the previous code to show damage to a rocket ship.
 As the ship takes more damage, you could increase the birth rate of the emitter to add more smoke.

 When the emitter node is in a scene, it emits new particles.
 You use the following properties to define how many particles it creates:

 particleproperty specifies the number of particles that the emitter creates every second.

 numproperty specifies how many particles are created before the emitter turns itself off.
 You can also configure the node to emit an unlimited number of particles.